| Home | Manuscripts | Top-10 Lists | Rarities | Search |

 For someone new to the Sherlock Holmes stories, the best place to start is by reading The Adventures of Sherlock Holmes followed by The Memoirs of Sherlock Holmes.
 These collections include the seven best Holmes short stories.

 Sir Arthur Conan Doyle wrote 60 Holmes tales.
 These are available in at least 10 different complete collections, plus many other copies of individual books.
-Because most of the Holmes stories are out of copyright, there are numerous cheap, shoddy, or indifferent versions of the stories.
+Because the Holmes stories are out of copyright, there are numerous cheap, shoddy, or indifferent versions of them.
 However, there are a number of good-quality editions.
 Each has strengths and weaknesses.
 I've listed the ones that are the best for a new Holmes fan.

 Best choice under $15 (12 stories, including 4 of the top 10 stories overall)

-A classy and classic gift for anyone interested in Sherlock Holmes.
+This wonderful collection is no longer in print, but if you don't need it to be brand-new, consider getting used copies if you can find them at an affordable price.
 The complete set includes all 60 original stories, accompanied by hundreds of illustrations and a wealth of notes by Klinger that explain the Victorian world and delve into the nuances of the tales.
 It consists of three large (10.4 x 9 inches) and heavy hardcover books.
-Some formats might only be available used, so check all the links below.

 Best Complete Collection